cleeper-fly/RNA-seq-processing-pipe/README.md

-Airflow implementation of an automated computational pipeline for variant calling in RNA-seq data.
+Airflow implementation of an automated computational pipeline for variant calling from RNA-seq data.